hygraph/ui-extensions-examples-with-nextjs/README.md

 And that's it !

-## Adding the extension to graphcms:
+## Adding the extension to GraphCMS:

 /!\ this is a feature preview that needs to be activated on your project beforehand